sharkdp/purescript-ctprelude/README.md

 An educational Prelude for PureScript with names from category theory.

-The idea of this project is to use mathematical names from category theory for the types and functions that are typically defined in a `Prelude`, or some of the basic libraries.
+The idea of this project is to use mathematical names from category theory for the types and functions that are typically defined in a Prelude or one of the basic libraries.
 For example, `Tuple` is called `Product` (with infix alias ⊗) and `Either` is called `Coproduct` (with infix alias ⊕). `Unit`, a type with a single inhabitant, is called `One` whereas `Bool` is called `Two`.